girleffect/ge-web/README.md

 # ge-web
-Replacing Molo-Gem to use standard Wagtali
+Replacing Molo-Gem to use standard Wagtail